 Click the Model tab at the bottom of the Graphics area.
 The Assembly FeatureManager is displayed.
+SolidWorks Premium 2013 x64 Edition

 - Expand the first CH End Cap 300m STBD from the FeatureManager as illustrated. - Right-click CirPattern1. - Click Unsuppress from the Context toolbar.
 The Housing with the ribbed End caps is displayed in the Graphics area.